tldr-pages/tldr/pages/linux/cockpit-bridge.md

 # cockpit-bridge

-> Used to relay messages and commands between the frontend and server in the cockpit suite.
+> Relay messages and commands between the front end and server in the cockpit suite.
 > More information: <https://cockpit-project.org/guide/latest/cockpit-bridge.1.html>.

 - List all cockpit packages: